-Information of a more detailed nature than that published for most of the stream-gaging stations such as discharge measurements, gage-height records, and rating tables is available from the District office.
+Information of a more detailed nature than that published for most of the stream-gaging stations such as observations of water temperature, discharge measurements, gage-height records, and rating tables is available from the USGS Pennsylvania Water Science Center.
 Also, most stream-gaging station records are available in computer-usable form and many statistical analyses have been made.

-Information on the availability of unpublished data or statistical analyses may be obtained from the District office (see address that is shown on the back of the title page of this report).
+Information on the availability of unpublished data or statistical analyses may be obtained from the USGS Pennsylvania Water Science Center (see address that is shown on the back of the title page of this report).